goffstown-sports-app/Scrape-Calendar-Data/README.md

 ## Description

 The scrape calendar data application it made to upload event information to the database.
-It need to upload this data so the Raspberry Pi connected to the scoreboard knows if there is an event going on at the field.
-The program will run in either the Google cloud using cloud computing or on a local server.
+It needs to upload this data so the Raspberry Pi getting information from the scoreboard knows if there is an event going on at the field.
+The program is running in a docker container on a Raspberry Pi.

 ## Features